Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Besides the boxed, pre-made penis cakes, there even used to be a fresh penis cake food stall in Ximending.
 Inside the cakes were (not so surprisingly) real sausages.
 You can click the above link to a Mandarin-language blog to see what they looked like.
-At some point, the food stall moved to Shilin Night Market, where it thrived for a few years but ultimately was a COVID casualty.
+At some point, the food stall moved here in Shilin Night Market.

 Slip into Tian Hou Temple, the Spiritual Heart of Ximen

 Chengdu Road, leading from Ximen to the river, is lined with so many shops and stalls that you might not even notice the entrance to Taipei Tian Hou Temple (臺北天后宮).
 The temple is sandwiched between two buildings.
 The nearly 300-year-old temple is dedicated to Matsu, goddess of fishermen and the sea.